What are hearing aids?

 Depending on the type and degree of hearing loss, each person will need the hearing aids to amplify (increase) different sounds on the low-to-high frequency spectrum.
-This is why an Audiologist programs hearing aids to a person’s individual needs.
+This is why our clinicians program hearing aids to each person’s individual needs and hearing loss.

 Early treatment of hearing loss with hearing aids can bring missing sounds back into range.
 That’s because it’s the brain that makes sense of the sound signals that our ears hear; this is called auditory processing.
 As hearing loss progresses the brain receives fewer sound signals.
 This missing information may be experienced as mumbling, garbled sounds or difficulty understanding words.
 Hearing aids help the brain stay “in shape” for better hearing.

 Hearing aids ensure that people experiencing hearing loss remain connected to the people, and the sounds, that make life richer.

 How our clinicians recommend hearing aids.

 There are many factors behind choosing a hearing aid.
 Your clinician will ask you specific questions and listen to your perspective on your hearing.
 Then your clinician will perform a comprehensive hearing evaluation.
 Based on the case history, test results, and your personal preferences, your clinician will recommend hearing aids that are best suited for you.